Edgemoor Neighborhood

 The motion was passed.

-continue to need funding for legal fees and expertise for the DEIS for
+funding for legal fees and expertise for the DEIS for Fairhaven Highlands.

 Guest

-presented a proposal for a multi-neighborhood application for a Small and
+Neighborhood presented a proposal for a multi-neighborhood application for a

-Simple Grant to cover expenses for renovations to the Caregiver House and Fairhaven
+Small and Simple Grant to cover expenses for renovations to the Caregiver House

-with South Neighborhood in application for a Small and Simple Grant to be used
+to partner with South Neighborhood in application for a Small and Simple Grant

-toward renovation expenses for the Caregivers House and garden in Fairhaven
+to be used toward renovation expenses for the Caregivers House and garden in

 The motion was passed